-Serve at least one of the three target populations (family caregivers; persons age 60 and older; adults with disabilities).
+- Serve at least one of the three target populations (family caregivers; persons age 60 and older; adults with disabilities).

-Be delivered in home or community-based (non-institutional) settings.
+- Be delivered in home or community-based (non-institutional) settings.

-Provided services in coordination with a family caregiver, if applicable.
+- Provide services in coordination with a family caregiver, if applicable.

 When will the grants be awarded?

-We plan to make awards to successful grantees in July 2020.
+We plan to make awards to successful grantees in September 2021.